 Social gaming has been hailed by some and dismissed by others.
 Some games even gained Grammy award nominations for their audio, including Heavy Rain, Assassin's Creed, Journey and Messy Effect.
 Social gaming is attempting to find a balance between profitability, gameplay and its place in the gaming world.
 There is no doubt that social gaming has exploded onto the scene, with mobile games and social games leading the pack.

 Audio has not featured prominently in what constitutes a good gaming experience.
-This begs the question: is audio really all that important when it comes to playing social games on Facebook?
-Here at Plarium we answer that question with an emphatic yes.
-Our games have been jacked up to the max with the finest quality audio in the business.
-Stellar audio allows us to provide players with top-tier Facebook games like Soldiers Inc.
+This begs the question: is audio really all that important when it comes to playing social games?

-Many gaming developers have not placed all that much emphasis on audio in social games.
+Many gaming developers have not placed all that much emphasis on video game sound, and or music.
 Consider the fact that most players typically play for short amount of time, with multiple browser windows open simultaneously.
 A lot of players actually even have their own music playing in the background.
 Some mobile players turn their audio off, because they are in a public setting.
 Up until recently there have also been loads of technical limitations on what can be done with audio.
 For example, mobile and browser games have to work within very narrow parameters in terms of bandwidth, hardware requirements, and storage capacity if they’re going to work on all devices and computers.
 If players are forced to choose between audio and graphics, the latter always wins out.

 This may have sufficed for many social games, but players are becoming more demanding.
 Players expect high octane entertainment, and an all-round audio-visual experience.
 Technology is catching up too; limitations are few and far between.
 Broadband is quicker, hence it processing power is increasing and people with broadband connections are everywhere.
-Now is the time to re-examine the role of audio in social games!
+Now is the time to re-examine the role of video games sound!

 Social gaming is quickly bridging the gap between traditional platform offerings, and it's important to revisit the sound issue.
-When we launched Total Domination back in 2011, this MMORTS game included voice-overs in 7 languages.
-This was no small undertaking.
-It wasn't great, and certainly not ground-breaking, but it was a bold move.
-Our game was more interactive, more engaging, and filled with humour.
-We wanted to drive home the message of content that was more exhilarating, and it worked.
-We made some noise!
+This is no small undertaking.
+It doesn't always start great, and certainly is not always ground-breaking, but it is always important, for any game and its evolution.

-Our audio is still on, and we're adding lots more into the mix.
-We have the technology for the best sound, and it only gets better day after day.
-Social gaming is the new frontier, and players expect a complete audio-visual package.
-High-speed Internet, better hardware and superior gaming technology is here to stay.
-Plarium is ready to lead from the front!
+As technology is continuously improving, video games' music and sound only get better day after day.
+Video gaming is the new frontier, and players expect a complete audio-visual package.
+High-speed internet, better hardware and superior gaming technology is here to stay.